0x41head/CTF-Writeups/src/DOA2021ctf/Steganography/Queen's gambit/Queen's gambit.md

 Megapixels                      : 0.442
 ```

 The author tag has some base64 text.
-Decoding this gets us the flag
+Decoding this got me the flag

 ```
 DO{W3_aR3_th3_Ch4mP10nS}